iechor/docs/content/engine/security/trust/_index.md

 > **Warning**
 >
 >The root key once lost is not recoverable.
-If you lose any other key, send an email to [Docker Hub Support](mailto:hub-support@docker.com).
+If you lose any other key, send an email to [iEchor Hub Support](mailto:hub-support@iechor.com).
 This loss also requires manual intervention from every consumer that used a signed tag from this repository prior to the loss.
 { .warning }